Stocastico/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Science Coursera

-Main repo for data science specialization
+This repo contains all the code developed during the data science specialization.